Chapter 23 The Meeting

 “No,” I told him.
 “This Bishop Lovejoy is a flaming hemroid.”
 Causing Dante, Diane, Sam, and even Linzie to laugh.

 “Marshal Hickok,” said Attorney General Ashworth.
 “There is only so much I can do for the two of you.”

 “We go home tomorrow,” I replied.
 “It’s Lovejoy we need to worry about.”

 “Yes sir,” Ned said.

 “Senator Baca got you permission to talk to those Cub Scouts and their parents,” A.G.
 Ashworth said smiling.
-“But if Marshal Hickok wants.
+“But if Marshal Hickok needs to, or wants to.
 He can pull the plug at anytime.”

 “Understood,” Ned said smiling.
-And looking at me.
+And looking at me nodded.

 Editor note sorry it took so long real life caught up with me.
 From having my gallbladder removed to returning to work after being gone a month.
 Hope fully ch 24 will be to me soon